-Students who choose to drive to school are responsible for arriving on time.
-The area in front of Alumni Hall and immediately to the rear of the school building is reserved for teachers and visitors.
-Limited student parking (seniors first) is available on school grounds for a fee of \$60.00 for the school year.
+Students who park on campus should not park in the area in front of and immediately to the west side of the gym as these areas are reserved for teachers and visitors.
+Students will be assigned a parking spot and must have the school-issued parking pass, visible.
+Limited student parking (seniors first) is available on school grounds for a fee of \$65.00 for the school year.
+Students must display issued parking pass.